 Does this mean that I never make substitutions?

 Absolutely not!!!
 I make subs for all major holidays, for every birthday, and probably about twice a month for special treats.
 They just aren’t a part of our regular, daily food plan.
 Check out my blog here on our Gluten-free, Dairy-Free, Egg-Free Pizza Night.
-And then, be on the lookout for my blog posts to come on my favorite allergen-free special treats.
-We have found some great ones over the years!
+And here to check out our favorite bread.
+We have found some great recipes over the years!